xarantolus/upduck/README.md

 ### Obtaining a DuckDNS domain and setting up HTTPs
 To get a DuckDNS subdomain, you'll need to register [on their site](https://www.duckdns.org) and then [create a domain](https://www.duckdns.org/domains).
 The prefix you type in is the `-site` parameter of your program, your token is for the `-token` option.

 Now that we have the domain, we'll need to make sure the router is set up correctly.
-For this, you'll need to forward a port in your router to the port `443` of the device `upduck` is running on.
+For this, you'll need to forward a port in your router to port `443` (or the one set with `-sp`) of the device `upduck` is running on.
 This port will be part of your external address, e.g. `mysite.duckdns.org:port`, where `port` is a number.

 When you did that, you can run `upduck` like this: